cdepillabout/evil-nix/README.md

 These are special PDF files that have the same SHA1 hash.
 The hash of the fixed-output derivation is set to this SHA1 hash.
-This works because Nix still supports fixed-output derivations using SHA1 hashes, in the name of backwards compatibility.
+This works because Nix still supports fixed-output derivations using SHA1 hashes (in the name of backwards compatibility).

 This fixed-output derivation takes a URL and a bit index as input.
 It downloads the input URL using `curl`, and inspects the bit at the given input index of